MangoIV/lapce-haskell/README.md

-# lapce-zig
+# lapce-haskell

-Zig plugin for Lapce
+Haskell plugin for Lapce

-Note: currently only supports nightly
+looks up haskell-language-server-wrapper in `$PATH`.
+Does not install for you.
+Do this with GHCup